 Year 1 & 2 Art Curriculum

-Mrs McLane delivers 2 hours of Art each week to 3 Year 1 & 2 classes.
+Mrs McLane and Mrs Gallagher delivers 2 hours of Art each week to 3 Year 1 & 2 classes.
 The following topics are delivered over a 2 year cycle: ‘Crockery designs’, ‘The Art of Mexico’, ‘Natural Sculptures’, ‘Photomontage’ and ‘Peeling away the layers (observational drawing)’.
 In each topic, children research appropriate artists, demonstrate a range of techniques and practise different skills before producing a final piece.
-Children’s work is often very proudly displayed around the school on wall displays or in glass cabinets.
+Children’s work is very proudly displayed around the school on wall displays or in glass cabinets.

 Arts Award Discover